itzTheMeow/NinjaIOUtils/README.md

 Now you can upload your image files!
 Use the [texture unpacker](#texture-unpacking) to get the image files to edit.
 Edit the ones you want to change and put them in your folder. (**DO NOT UPLOAD IMAGES THAT YOU DIDN'T CHANGE**)

+Main texture images should start with `c_` and terrain start with `s_`, this makes sure they will load properly.

 You can now [create a pull request](https://github.com/itzTheMeow/NinjaIOUtils/compare) and your pack will be added.

 ### Stat Tracker